 This stat highlights two trends in consumer behavior online.
 One is that people are connecting with and/or researching brands in multiple channels before making a purchase.
 The other is that people are using search in general to look for information before they make a purchase (as opposed to using social media).

 Lawyers need to be discoverable in many different places online (and offline as well).
 For example publishing helpful blog posts, being active on forums, getting reviews and being active in social media are all effective ways of being out in front so consumers can learn more about you as a legal professional.
 Couple that with any offline advertising you do such as in industry publications, radio, television and other channels.
 Most notably though, attorneys need to be a part of the local landscape in search in order to be considered relevant.
+If you would like to speak to someone about optimising your websites for search engines, you can contact a Knutsford SEO Company like Ram Digital for more information.

 Consumers are searching for local information on every device at every point in the purchase process